 HELPING THE HELPERS DURING A CRISIS

 UMC is here to support Midcoast nonprofits as they help our community through the coronavirus crisis.
 Join us with a donation!

 Rapid Response Fund

-In response to the COVID-19 pandemic, UMC has established a Rapid Response Fund.
-100% of all donations received will go out as support for local nonprofits that are meeting the immediate needs of individuals seeking help in Knox and Waldo counties.
-The Fund is intended to provide stopgap support and anticipates the likelihood that local nonprofits will find themselves under-resourced to serve a growing demand for their services.
-Donations are now being accepted toward this fund.
+In response to the COVID-19 pandemic, UMC established the Rapid Response Fund.
+100% of all donations received go out as support for local nonprofits that are meeting the immediate needs of individuals seeking help in Knox and Waldo counties.
+The Fund provides stopgap support for local nonprofits who find themselves under-resourced to serve a growing demand for their services.
+Donations are now being accepted for this fund.

 Other actions UMC has taken in support of our nonprofit community during this unprecedented time include:

 Fast-Tracking 2020 Grant Awards and Removing Restrictions on 2019 Grants – click to read more about this.

 RAPID RESPONSE GRANTEES